 Analysis is such an integral aspect of finance it is prominent in the acronym FP&A, Financial Planning and Analysis, and rightfully so.
 Quality analysis is necessary to make informed decisions whose outcomes make it possible to reach a set of goals or objectives in an organization.

 We can analyze a given set of information, data, and metrics and apply objective reasoning to make recommendations.
 The problem is not all analysis is created equal.
 It is much more of an art form than an exact science.
-You must dig deeper and peel back the onion a few more layers to reveal the reason for the surge in sales, which, in this case, is due to consumers using widget ABC at the beach during the summer months.
+You must dig deeper and peel back the onion a few more layers to reveal the reason for a result.

 We’ve identified a hierarchy of principles found in high-quality financial analysis.
 The first is to apply appropriate context to support a metric, trend or analysis.
 Second, be inquisitive and skeptical of the data by digging deeper, peeling back the onion and answering why.
 Third, frame alternatives clearly so decision makers can seamlessly evaluate their options and outcomes of their choices.
 Fourth, consider vested viewpoints as a decision might already be in the works.
 Fifth is to be mindful of subjectivity driven by bias or personal reasons that could contradict the insights.
 Let’s take a closer look at these five principles of high-quality financial and operational analysis that best-in-class finance functions provide.